• About

 You would need 2-3 times as much mulch to get as effective a weed barrier.
 Smaller pieces of cardboard can be used as you fill in mulch in your garden beds.
 You’ll get far better weed suppression, save money and shrink your yard’s footprint further.

-Have you tried grass alternatives?
+Have you tried lawn alternatives?
 Share your experience in the comments!

 Pin to save these grass alternatives for later!